 Despite the potential health risks, your Boxer German Shepherd may never develop any of these issues, and if you do decide to share your life with one, you can expect to share it for 10-12 years,

-Boxer German Shepherd mix highlights
+Boxer German shepherd mix highlights

+The Boxer comes bounding through the German shepherd’s natural reserve with its enthusiasm and energy.
 The Boxer German Shepherd mix is a lot of dog that matures late.
-However, once mature this mix breed is loyal and dedicated as well as steady yet protective of its family.
+However, once mature, this mixed breed is loyal and dedicated and steady yet protective of its family.

 If you want a dog to share your life fully, then this is it.
-Include your Boxer German Shepherd mix in all your activities, and you will have a friend that is dedicated to you for life.
+Include your Boxer German Shepherd mix in all your activities, and you will have a friend dedicated to you for life.